American Clean Power

 Is energy storage necessary to integrate renewable energy sources like wind and solar?

-No, but energy storage is one of several technologies that can make the grid more flexible and allow us to integrate renewable energy resources more easily and effectively.
+No, but energy storage is one of several technologies that can make the grid more flexible and allow us to integrate renewable energy resources more effectively.
 However, studies and real-world experience demonstrate that interconnected power systems can safely and reliably integrate high levels of renewable energy without new energy storage resources.
-Several states like Iowa, Kansas, and Texas now generate a significant amount of their electricity using wind and solar, without widespread deployment of storage.
+States like Iowa and Kansas now generate a significant amount of their electricity using wind and solar, without widespread deployment of storage.
 In many systems, energy storage may not be the most economic resource to help integrate renewable energy, and other sources of system flexibility can be explored, including transmission expansion, increasing conventional generation flexibility, and changing various operating procedures, among others.

 How does energy storage help make renewables like wind and solar more practical and reliable?